-To maintain an up to date service list, the receivers should implement an automatic service list update procedure, in accordance with the following requirements:
+To maintain an up to date service list, the receivers SHALL implement an automatic service list update procedure, in accordance with the following requirements (specific implementation is left up to manufacturers):

-- 1. The receiver should perform an automatic scan at regular intervals (at a specified hour and with a specified frequency) to search for new services. - 2.
-The automatic scan can be performed both in standby mode (recommended) and in operate mode (optional).
-Refer to the following table for automatic channel scan default settings. - 3.
-The automatic scan in either mode can be disabled separately by the user, but, as a default setting, it should be active only in stand-by mode.
-In case user would decide to disable automatic search for new channels in standby mode he/she should be warned that this way the capability of automatically tracking evolution of networks and services will be hindered.
-For this purpose a message like "Warning!
-After disabling this feature the receiver won't be anymore able to keep your channel list automatically updated with respect to services on-air" (Italian translation: "Attenzione!
-Disabilitando questa funzione il ricevitore non sarà più in grado di aggiornare automaticamente la lista canali in base a quelli effettivamente trasmessi") should be presented. - 4.
-When the receiver performs the scan, looking for new channels, it compares any single service found with the list of services already registered.
-This comparison will be based on frequency, Ts_id, On_id and Service_id of the services.
-The comparison shall take into account all services including those that were discarded by the user from the channel/service list and are listed in the "discarded channel list".

-- 5. If any service is found with frequency, Ts_id, On_id or Service_id different from those of the channels already registered, it will be added to the channel list (in its own category group) according to the following rules: - if new service carries an LCN and automatic ordering is active, the rules given in §7.3.4.5 for allocation and conflict resolution apply - if new service doesn't carry any LCN or if automatic ordering is not active, it will be appended at the end of the list. - 6.
-If any new service is found a message will be shown on screen when the receiver is switched on (if it was in standby mode) and will be left on screen until the user presses the OK key.
-The message will be something like: "New channels were found and added to the channel list" (Italian Translation: "Sono stati trovati nuovi canali in onda.
-I nuovi canali sono stati aggiunti alla lista canali"). - 7.
-In case both the "search for new channels in standby mode" and the "search for new channels in operate mode" options are set on "YES", than the receiver must start the automatic scan at the time indicated for performing the channel search in operate mode. - 8.
+- 1. The receiver SHALL perform an automatic check of the information carried in the platform's Home Channel(s) at regular intervals (e.g. at a specified hour and with a specified frequency) or whenever possible. - The automatic check can be performed both in stand-by mode (MANDATORY) and in operate mode (OPTIONAL).
+In case of receivers with constraints on power consumption in stand-by mode, the automatic check will be performed before either entering or leaving stand-by mode.
+Refer to the following table for automatic check default settings. - 3.
+The automatic scan in either mode can be disabled separately by the user, but, as a default setting, it is active only in stand-by mode. - 4.
+When the receiver performs the check it compares any single service found in NIT{actual} and/or in any NIT{other} or BAT possibly present on the Home Channel(s) with the list of services already registered for the platform.
+This comparison will be based on Ts_ID, On_ID and service_id of the services. - 5.
+If any new service is found with TS_id, On_id or Service_id different from those of the channels already registered, it will be added in the relevant list(s) at the proper position (platform's LCN or 1000+ range) and a message will be shown on screen when the receiver is switched on (if it was in stand-by mode) and will be left on screen until the user presses the OK key. - 6.
+The message will be something like: "New channels were found and added in the channel list".
+Italian Translation: "Sono stati trovati nuovi canali in onda.
+I nuovi canali sono stati aggiunti alla lista canali". - 7.
+At the end of the update procedure any service with an LCN whose TS_id, On_id or Service_id are different from those of any service currently advertised on the Home Channel(s) will be removed from the service list. - 8.
+In case both the "search for new channels in stand-by mode" and the "search for new channels in operate mode" options are set on "YES", than the receiver must start the automatic scan at the time indicated for performing the channel search in operate mode. - 9.
 In case the "search for new channels in operate mode" is available and set on "YES", at the time specified for starting the procedure, a 30 seconds countdown will appear on screen with a message like the following: "The receiver will start looking for new channels in ... seconds".
-Italian translation: "II Box Interattivo comincerà la ricerca di nuovi canali entro ... secondi" (mutatis mutandis for IDTV sets).
+Italian translation: "Il Box Interattivo comincerà la ricerca di nuovi canali entro ... secondi" (mutatis mutandis for iDTV sets).
 The user will be able to press "OK" for letting the procedure start immediately or "exit" for aborting the procedure.
-In case the user will choose "exit", the procedure will be aborted and will not be performed again until the next scheduled time. - 9.
-In case the "search for new channels in standby mode" option is set on "YES", but the "search for new channels in operate mode" option is available and set on "NO" (or was aborted refer to previous point), the receiver shall start the scanning procedure 1 hour after being put in standby mode (in case the receiver is put in standby mode more than once a day, this procedure has to be performed only once daily).
+In case the user will choose "exit", the procedure will be aborted and will not be performed again until the next scheduled time.

+10. In case the "search for new channels in stand-by mode" option is set on "YES", but the "search for new channels in operate mode" option is available and set on "NO" (or was aborted - refer to previous point), the receiver SHALL start the check procedure 1 hour after being put in stand-by mode (in case the receiver is put in stand-by mode more than once a day, this procedure has to be performed only once daily)